-Ever wonder why English and Spanish are considered some of the most important languages to learn?
-Or why they’re the most commonly used languages across the world?
+Do you wonder why English and Spanish are among the most important languages to learn?
+Or why are they the most widely used languages in the world?

 The answer is colonialism.

-To understand what colonialism is and how deeply it has impacted human history, imagine that you’re back in high school.
-There is always one cool group in class and everything they do is considered important; the rest simply try to follow in their footsteps in order to become ‘cool’.
-If a geek has something important to offer, it won’t be considered important by the rest of the class unless the ‘cool’ group likes it.
+To understand what colonialism is and how deeply it has affected human history, imagine you’re back in high school.
+There’s always a cool group in the class, and everything they do is considered important; the rest just try to follow in their footsteps to be “cool.”

-The group or nation that dominates others is known as the colonist or the imperial power, while the nation being subjugated becomes the colony.
-This power game that colonial nations use to exploit other nations for their personal gain, impose their culture, religion and education, use their resources and maybe even physically settle there is colonization.
+The group or nation that dominates others is called a colonial power or imperial power, while the subjugated nation becomes a colony.
+This power play that colonial states use to exploit other nations for their own personal advantage, impose their culture, religion, and education, use their resources, and perhaps even physically settle there is colonization.

 How did countries colonize other countries in the first place?

-Let’s start with the blessings, since there aren’t many, given the ironically barbaric behavior of the colonists.
-The colonists invested in infrastructure, trade, medical facilities and technological advancements in their colonies.
+Let’s start with the blessings, for there are not many of them, given the ironically barbaric behavior of the colonists.
+The colonists invested in infrastructure, trade, medical facilities, and technological advancements in their colonies.
 They helped establish democratic systems of government and spread literacy.

-Indigenous people were sold off as slaves to the ‘whites’ or taken as soldiers to fight battles, especially in the World Wars.
-White culture, education and religion were imposed on the people of color, against their liking or wishes.
+Indigenous peoples were sold as slaves to the “whites” or taken as soldiers to fight battles, especially in the world wars.
+White culture, education, and religion were imposed on the colored peoples against their will.

-Colonization also had a deep psychological impact, not only were their lands being taken away, but also their minds.
-The colonists began feeling like an inferior race compared to the ‘whites’, shattering their self-esteem and poisoning their culture.
+Colonization also had a profound psychological impact, not only on their land but also on their minds.
+The colonists felt like an inferior race compared to the “whites,” which destroyed their self-esteem and poisoned their culture.

 Are some territories still colonized?

-After countless wars fought between colonists and colonies, a wave of decolonization swept across the world in the 20th century, liberating the majority of nations from colonial rule and establishing their independent identity.
-There was a political revolution after the formation of the United Nations in 1945 that safeguarded the territories of all nations and maintained international peace.
+After countless wars between colonists and colonies, a wave of decolonization swept the world in the twentieth century, liberating most nations from colonial rule and establishing their independent identity.
+After the founding of the United Nations in 1945, a political revolution protected the territories of all nations and maintained international peace.

-Colonialism is nothing but an evil and greedy game of power that needs to be completely eradicated like the rampant disease it is.
-Apart from physically decolonizing, decolonizing the minds of the colonies is also important, since colonialism still impacts the memory and attitudes of the victims, many of whom find it difficult to move on from those horrors.
+Colonialism is nothing more than a vicious and greedy power play.
+Besides physical decolonization, decolonization of the minds of the colonies is also important, as colonialism still influences the memory and attitude of the victims, many of whom have difficulty detaching themselves from these horrors.